| Background, History, and Evolution of

 through an Internet website dedicated specifically to this outreach

-effort: Climate-Research.TV.
+effort: Transition-Studies.TV.

-In
+In addition

-the Workshop. |
+|